caionobrex/minecraft-marketplace/README.md

-This is a simples minecraft marketplace.
+This is a simple minecraft marketplace.

 Even though I used PHP to build this project, it has no connection with DATABASE.
 All this project's data is just simple arrays declared inside the php file.